CS2613-FA23/explorationactivity2-AlarmWalker/Overview.md

 ## 6. Impact on Learning <a name="impact-on-learning"></a>

-Integrating SQLite's database management capabilities with the data parsing functions of Beautiful Soup in python significantly enhanced my understanding of how different libraires can work together.
+Integrating SQLite's database management capabilities with the data parsing functions of Beautiful Soup in python significantly enhanced my understanding of how different libraries can work together.

 ## 7. Overall Experience <a name="overall-experience"></a>